bigsteve/tutorial-ecommerce-tracking/source/index.html.md

 [...]
 Using gulpfile ~/workspace/rr/GenericStore/gulpfile.js
 ```

 Next you will start the local web server using Gulp.
-The Generic Store home page will be available in your web browser at [http://localhost:3000](http://localhost:3000).
+If no other web server is running on port 3000, the Generic Store home page will be available in your web browser at [http://localhost:3000](http://localhost:3000).

 `$ gulp dev`